NeloBlivion/pycord/docs/api/enums.rst

         Represents the default avatar with the color red.
         See also :attr:`Colour.red`

+    .. attribute:: fuchsia

+        Represents the default avatar with the color fuchsia.
+        See also :attr:`Colour.fuchsia`

     .. attribute:: pink

-        Represents the default avatar with the color red.
-        See also :attr:`Colour.pink`
+        An alias for :attr:`fuchsia`.

 .. class:: StickerType